Veto vs NeMo Guardrails

 Can I use both?

 Yes, and for many production systems you should.
-NeMo Guardrails and Veto operate at different layers of the stack and don't interfere with each other.
+NeMo Guardrails and Veto operate at different layers of the stack and do not interfere with each other.

 Use NeMo Guardrails to control the conversation: keep your chatbot on topic, block jailbreak attempts, filter harmful outputs, enforce dialog patterns.
 This protects the user-facing experience.

 Use Veto to control the actions: when that same agent decides to send an email, run a database query, or call an external API, Veto evaluates whether that specific tool call with those specific parameters should be allowed.
-This protects your systems and your users' data.
+This controls the actions that can affect systems and user data.

-NeMo Guardrails catches the model saying something it shouldn't.
-Veto catches the agent doing something it shouldn't.
+NeMo Guardrails catches the model saying something it should not.
+Veto catches the agent doing something it should not.
 The overlap is minimal.
 The combined coverage is substantial.

 What NeMo Guardrails does well

 NVIDIA has significant engineering resources and NeMo Guardrails reflects that investment.
-Credit where it's due:
+Specific strengths:

 Colang expressiveness

-Colang 2.0 is genuinely expressive for modeling conversation flows.
+Colang 2.0 models conversation flows directly.
 Canonical forms, multi-turn patterns, and branching dialog trees are first-class concepts.
 For complex conversational AI, this level of control over dialog structure is hard to replicate with generic config formats.

 Jailbreak defense